-Province/territory Data limitation Saskatchewan In 2020, the number of RNs who submitted not stated for Employment Status increased.
+Province/territory Data limitation Manitoba Information pertaining to Place of Work , Position and Area of Responsibility for NPs and RNs in Manitoba for 2019 and 2020 has been suppressed due to significant under-coverage as a result of voluntary reporting.
+The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and may also be understated.
+In 2019 and 2020, Employment Status was not reported due to a high proportion of missing values.
+Starting in 2021, information pertaining to Employment Status , Place of Work , Position and Area of Responsibility is not reported because Workforce data is no longer collected by CRNM.
+Saskatchewan In 2020, the number of RNs who submitted not stated for Employment Status increased.
 According to the CRNS, this is due to the implementation of a new database.
 Please use caution when interpreting this data.
-Alberta From 2011 to 2013, reporting Place of Work , Position and Area of Responsibility was not mandatory on the CARNA registration renewal application.
-This change led to an increase in non-response for the data elements in these years.
+Alberta In 2023, there were some fluctuations for Area of Responsibility .
+According to the College of Registered Nurses of Alberta, this data element is self-reported and is not a requirement when registrants apply or renew.
+Please use caution when interpreting this data.
 British Columbia 2019 data from B.C. was received later in the data collection cycle than in previous years, reducing the time allotted for data quality checks.
 Please use caution when interpreting changes between 2018 and 2019.
 Yukon In 2019, there was an increase in nurses submitting Employment Status of employed in nursing discipline with full-time status and a decrease in those reporting employed in nursing discipline with casual status .
 According to the YRNA, this is likely due to increased hiring of full-time employees by the Yukon government.
 A brand new 150-bed continuing care facility has opened and is currently being populated and staffed.
 For this reason, the YRNA expects that nursing registrations will continue to gradually rise.
 In 2019, there was an increase in RNs submitting nursing home/long-term care facility as their Place of Work .
 According to the YRNA, this is likely due to increased hiring of full-time employees by the Yukon government.
-Due to the small size of Yukon, the new continuing care facility (see above) has made a great impact on the number of long-term care positions available.
+Due to the small size of the Yukon, the new continuing care facility (see above) has made a great impact on the number of long-term care positions available.
 In 2020, the number of RNs who submitted community health for Place of Work increased.
 According to the YRNA, this is due to an increase in hiring in that specific area.
 Please interpret this data with caution.
-In 2021, there was an increase in employed in nursing discipline with full-time for Employment Status , as well as an increase in provinces/territories other than Yukon for Location of Employment and Location of Residence .
+In 2021, there was an increase in employed in nursing discipline with full-time status for Employment Status , as well as an increase in provinces/territories other than the Yukon for Location of Employment and Location of Residence .
 According to the YRNA, this is likely due to an increase in telehealth and short-term contracts, which allow RNs to primarily work from home for their main employment or to reside elsewhere in Canada.
-This also led to a decrease in Location of Residence and Location of Employment for Yukon.
+This also led to a decrease in Location of Residence and Location of Employment for the Yukon.
 In 2022, there was an increase in employed in nursing discipline with full-time status for Employment Status .
-According to the YRNA, this is likely due to increased hiring.
+According to the YRNA, this is likely due to increased hiring In 2023, a higher-than-normal amount of unknowns was reported for Employment Status .
+According to the YRNA, this is likely because reporting full-time/part-time status is no longer a requirement when registrants apply or renew.